gruckion/Proloquium/README.md

 ## What is it?

 Proloquium is an Artificial General Intelligence (AGI) system that leverages the power of Large Language Models (LLMs), LangChain, and Pinecone.

-Proloquium is a conversational AI system that uses Pinecone and LangChain to provide a conversational experience for end users who known little to nothing about the software development lifecycle to build high quality software that follows best practices with a focus on design patterns, scalability, testability, maintainability, security, performance, high availability.
-The end result form Proloquium is a software development plan that is generated from the conversation with the end user.
-This is then turned into a working prototype that can be continuously improved upon by the end user through conversation with Proloquium.
+Proloquium is a conversational AI system that uses Pinecone and LangChain to provide a conversational experience for end users to accomplish tasks that traditionally require an entire team each carrying out specialist roles.
+Proloquium uses a rolling episodic memory organiser for each agent to consolidate memories as embeddings in a hiearchical structure which is refined through reprocessing of previous tasks and is measured against both the previous and current identified objective and testing criteria.

-## How to use it?
+Proloquium has 3 main abilities;
+1. Autonomously creates software: follows the software development lifecycle with agile planning, code reviews, and retrospectives to allow the AI agents and end user to build applications at enterprise quality software that follows best practices with a focus on design patterns, scalability, testability, maintainability, security, performance, high availability.
+2. Autonomously creates tools: identifies its limitations and tools it is lacking, then plans, builds and then uses the tools to meet objective at hand.
+Proloquium will continue to add tools to its self updating its own code base in the process.
+3. Autonomously agent creation: identifies gaps in specialist knowledge required, produces agents with those skill sets which it can then utilitse to accomplish the task at hand.

+The end result from Proloquium is a conversational AI that is capable of building tools and agents to accomplish tasks for the end user and for its own internal AI agents.

+## Who am I?

-In Proloquium you are the executive sponsor or customer you will interact with the **Project Manager**, **Project Owner** and **Lead Engineer** to define the project scope, timeline, and budget.
+In Proloquium you are the executive sponsor or client you will interact with the **Project Manager**, **Project Owner** and **Application Lead** to define the project scope, timeline, and budget.
 You will also be responsible for providing the resources needed to complete the project.

 - **YOU Executive Sponsor**: Provides overall project vision, support, and financial resources.

 ## Proloquium Agents

 Proloquium has multiple agents that are responsible for different tasks.
-The agents are:
+As well as being able to autonomously identify and create new agents to delegate specialist tasks too;

+### Product Development

 - **Project Manager**: Oversees the project's progress, timeline, and resource allocation.
 - **Product Owner**: Represents the customer and defines product features and priorities.